ClementGendler/Project5-Team5/Writeup_Project5_Covid.md

 ## Data Description and Data Dictionary

-For data collection, we used selected several fields available from the Covid 19 Open Data site.
-Of the 108 fields offered, we honed in on the fields listed in the data dictionary below.
+For data collection, we used selected several fields available from the Covid 19 Open Data site and Google Health Trends.
+Of the 113 fields offered, we honed in on the fields listed in the data dictionary below.